[Learn Korean I29] -길래, -(ㄴ/는)다길래, -(ㄴ/는)다기에

 Now, let’s try the last quiz for today!

-Since people said that the movie that came out was entertaining, I went to see it with my mother.
+Since people said the movie was entertaining, I saw it with my mother.

 (1)재미있다기에 (2) 재미있기에